Today we take a look at Guerlain Homme Eau de Parfum, a cologne line that started a new Guerlain era with perfumer Thierry Wasser.

 By looking at the bottle on the store shelf, one gets the impersonation of luxury.
 Yet when you pick it up, you’ll definitely see that it sits in the middle-range designer offerings.

-The simple, slim, and clean bottle has the sticker with the name of the perfume and perfume concentration placed in the middle.
+The simple, slim, and clean bottle has a sticker with the name of the perfume and perfume concentration placed in the middle.

 I like the fact that on the bottom, the information is laser-printed on the glass, and it’s something I wish more designers did as well.